Nik Antropov

-Nikolai Alexandrovich Antropov (Николай Александрович Антропов; born February 18, 1980) is a Kazakhstani-Canadian former professional ice hockey centre who played in the National Hockey League (NHL) with the Toronto Maple Leafs, New York Rangers, Atlanta Thrashers and Winnipeg Jets.
+Nikolai Alexandrovich Antropov (Николай Александрович Антропов; born February 18, 1980) is a Kazakh-Canadian former professional ice hockey centre who played in the National Hockey League (NHL) with the Toronto Maple Leafs, New York Rangers, Atlanta Thrashers and Winnipeg Jets.
 He received Canadian citizenship in May 2007.
 Internationally Antropov played for Kazakhstan at several junior and senior tournaments, including the 2006 Winter Olympics.

 Playing career

-Antropov was expected to be drafted early in the second round, but following a dominant season with Torpedo Ust-Kamenogorsk in the second-tier of the Russian Superleague (RSL), including an international match against Iceland, in which he scored 11 goals and 26 points, he was drafted tenth overall by the Toronto Maple Leafs in the 1998 NHL Entry Draft.
+Antropov was expected to be drafted early in the second round, but following a dominant season with Torpedo Ust-Kamenogorsk in the second-tier of the Russian Superleague (RSL), including an international match against Iceland, in which he scored 11 goals and 26 points, he was drafted tenth overall by the Toronto Maple Leafs in the 1998 NHL entry draft.
 Before going overseas to play hockey in North America, Antropov also played in the RSL with Dynamo Moscow.

 When Owen Nolan joined the Maple Leafs in March 2003, Antropov changed his number from #11 (Nolan's number for the San Jose Sharks) to #80, the year of his birth.
 In 2003–04, Maple Leafs head coach Pat Quinn placed Antropov alongside Joe Nieuwendyk and Alexei Ponikarovsky dubbed the "Skyline" due to the players' height.

 Antropov scores in the 2009 playoffs while a member of the New York Rangers.

 During the 2004–05 NHL lockout, Antropov returned to the RSL and played 36 games split between Ak Bars Kazan and Lokomotiv Yaroslavl.
 However, injuries felled the power forward, and he missed significant time during the 2005–06 season.
 Antropov managed to produce 12 goals and 19 assists for 31 points in 57 games.

 Upon Antropov's return from injury, he added 15 points in the final 10 regular season games of the 2005–06 season.
 He finished third on the team in even strength scoring and also led the Leafs in plus-minus with a +13 rating.
 In 2006–07, Antropov typically played alongside team captain Mats Sundin and Ponikarovsky on Toronto's top line.
 On June 6, 2007, the Maple Leafs announced they had signed Antropov to a two-year contract extension.
 During a game against the New York Rangers on December 6, 2007, Antropov scored his second career hat-trick and was named the game's first star.
 In December 2007, a campaign was launched to encourage fans to vote Antropov as a write-in candidate for the 2007 NHL All-Star Game held in Atlanta.